Ergot (horse anatomy)

-Ergot comes from the French word for rooster's spur.
+The word ergot comes from French ergot 'rooster's spur'.

 Evolution

 Like the chestnut, the ergot is thought to be a vestige of some part of the ancestral foot of the multi-toed Equidae, the ergot corresponding to the sole pad of other extant members of Perissodactyla, such as the tapir and rhinoceros.
-Unlike the chestnut, which in the same individual may be large on the forelegs and smaller or even absent on the hindlegs, according to Ridgeway, the ergot is of roughly equal size on all four legs.
-However, as stated above, it is often noted that the ergot can be absent on some or all legs.
+Unlike the chestnut, which in the same individual may be large on the forelegs and smaller or even absent on the hindlegs the ergot is of roughly equal size on all four legs.